 3. Arts and Entertainment

-As mentioned above, arts, entertainment, and recreation careers have a high risk of substance abuse.
-As demonstrated in the SAMHSA report, people working in these industries have the fourth highest rate of alcohol abuse at 11.5 percent and the second highest rate of illicit drug abuse at 13.7 percent.
+As mentioned above, arts, entertainment, and recreation careers have a high risk of substance misuse.
+As demonstrated in the SAMHSA report, people working in these industries have the fourth highest rate of alcohol use disorder at 11.5 percent and the second highest rate of illicit drug use at 13.7 percent.
 They also have the third highest rate of diagnosed substance use disorders.

 These careers tend to attract creative people who may have other mental health disorders, such as depression or anxiety.
 Performance is a high-stress activity, where individuals are putting themselves on display for others to judge.
 This creates a high level of stress.
 In addition, the need to look perfect all the time can lead to using drugs in order to control appetite or deal with pain induced by wearing uncomfortable costumes or performing physically challenging activities.
 Sports professionals can be included in this category as well.

 Many artists or performers may also get involved in drugs because of peer pressure within the field.
 It can be challenging to work in a field where drug or alcohol use is common without getting involved.

 4. Business Management

 It’s no mystery that being involved in managing a high-powered business is a great source of stress.
 In fact, people who are involved in management are ranked as the fifth highest group diagnosed with substance use disorders.
 Substance use is also on the rise in this career path.

 Many high-level managers, such as CEOs and other big business personnel, have trouble balancing the need to get help for substance use and the need to keep managing their business to prevent major problems with commerce and economy.
 As a result, a number of drug treatment programs offer executive-level programs that enable these people to continue doing business while attending rehab.
 These programs also maintain a high level of confidentiality about the person’s involvement in the program.